- Academic Programs & Policies

 Catalog to Use

-Students who first enroll at Nebraska under the 2017-2018 Undergraduate Catalog must fulfill the requirements stated in this catalog or in any other catalog which is published while they are enrolled in the College provided the catalog they follow is no more than ten years old at the time of graduation.
+Students who first enroll at the University of Nebraska–Lincoln under the 2023-2024 Undergraduate Catalog must fulfill the requirements stated in this catalog or in any other catalog which is published while they are enrolled in the College, provided the catalog they follow is no more than ten years old at the time of graduation.
 A student must, however, meet the requirements from one catalog only rather than choosing a portion from one catalog and the remainder from another.

 College Degree Requirements